 In all honesty, much baking hasn’t been done in the past few weeks.
 There was a lemon drizzle cake, some cookies, and a few other things, but that’s about it.
 Days have become busier, and fall is slowly beginning to settle in.
-Tomato soup is in the books.
+Roasted tomato soup is in the books.

-At the very moment that I write this, I sit with a cup of tea, and a notepad filled with notes for this post.
+At the very moment that I write about this roasted tomato soup, I sit with a cup of tea, and a notepad filled with notes for this post.
 Outside, rain collects in small puddles on the cobblestone walkway, clusters of friends gather under umbrellas and walk briskly to class.
 Some are running to class, and some are walking slowly- balancing an umbrella in one hand, and in the other, a large Starbucks cup.

 It was like this last month.
 For an entire week, it rained.
 That week, if I remember correctly, was followed by a warm week- it wasn’t severe, but it did require the air conditioner to be turned on.
 After that, Hurricane Irene followed.

 During the hurricane, all I could think about was the moment I made a this roasted tomato soup for myself, which I had made during the first week of much needed rain.
 I was home alone, we had a somewhat significant amount of tomatoes waiting to be used up, and the depressing grey clouds that covered the sky made me long for a bit of color in my day.

 After a few moments of thinking what to do with the tomatoes, I preheated the oven, pulled a baking tray and cutting board out of the cupboard, and began chopping and slicing at onions, a small head of garlic, and the crimson red tomatoes.
 Everything was mixed on the baking tray with some olive oil (not extra-virgin), a spoonful of sugar- to help caramelize and bring out the sweetness of the red fruit, some salt & pepper and thyme- to accentuate and heighten the flavor.